North Wales Holiday June 2001 - page 1

 |

-lightweight jackets were required in North Wales.
+lightweight jacket requirement for midsummer in North Wales.

 |